 - Tenant safety and landlord liability

 Federal law protects prospective and current renters from discrimination.
 These laws apply to almost all real estate professionals, including landlords and property managers.

 Under the federal Fair Housing Act, it is illegal to discriminate based on the following protected characteristics:

-- Nation of origin
+- National origin

-- Sexual orientation
+- Sexual orientation and gender

 - Advertisements for rental units indicating a preference or limitation

 - Being told an available rental unit is not available